-2.2.
+2.3.
 2 Other mechanical devices

-Intermittent Pneumatic Compression (IPC) Devices/ Mechanical Foot Pumps at a time- there is no evidence to support the use of more than one mechanical at the same time
+Intermittent Pneumatic Compression (IPC) Devices/ Mechanical Foot Pumps

 These are suitable alternatives to AES.
 However, they are not widely available in the UHB and should be used as part of a local specialty specific thromboprophylaxis protocol and ratified at the speciality Q & S Committee.
 The contraindications to their use are as for AES.
-When prescribing mechanical thromboprophylaxis only one device is to be prescribed and fitted